bhk/rio/doc/rop.md

 cells](incremental.md#liveness-and-lifetimes).)

 Acknowledgement messages are important for managing lifetimes.
-When an client sends `Drop slot`, it must wait for the host's `AckDrop slot` before considering the slot reusable.
+When an client sends `End slot`, it must wait for the host's `AckEnd slot` before considering the slot reusable.
 Likewise, when a host sends `Result` on a slot, it must wait for the clients `AckResult` before considering the previous value expired.

 Note: A given object might appear in more than one live slot at a time; it will remain a live reference as long as it is live in any of those slots.

-### `Error` Values

-Exceptions or errors during evaluation of a function call or thunk are reported as a result value of type `Error`.

 ### `Error` Messages